 Amazon sellers today understand the importance of differentiating products and product lines.
 This means having a complimentary product sold along with what you are offering as a primary product.
 There was a time when selling a single item was effective on Amazon, but it has long since passed.

-Amazon does not let you sell at no charge.
+You cannot sell on Amazon at no charge.
 You will be paying fees to the e-commerce giant for your shop space.
 This, along with your manufacturing, importation and shipping to the customer needs to be calculated for your profit margin.
 This is not difficult, just takes a bit of time and perhaps a calculator, some paper and a pencil unless you are experienced with spreadsheet software.

-If you are able to be successful with selling your products, it is always wise to reinvest a portion of your profit margin back into your products for development.
+If you are able to be successful with selling your products, it is always wise to reinvest a portion of your profit margin back into your product research.
 Constant revision and upgrading keeps your customers happy, money flowing in and your competition scrambling – three things that you want to see every day.

 Amazon Best Seller’s List

 Now that you know what not to do, it is time to look at what to do.
-The best place to start looking for products to sell on Amazon is Amazon itself.
+The best place to start looking for top items to sell on Amazon is the site itself.

 The Amazon Best Seller’s List, BSL, breaks down products into a categories and allows you to find top products to sell on Amazon you would like to sell on Amazon.
 The primary categories are going to be highly competitive and not a great idea.
 Instead, tunnel down.
 You will find low competition but high demand trending products.
 This is where you want to start, so get pencil and pen for a list.

 You can also find related products, products that tie closely to the BSL list leaders.
-These are certainly something to consider and is frequently seen with some products combined.
+These are certainly something to consider and are frequently seen combined with other top selling items on Amazon.